 Voting and Electing Interest

 If all Parties are entitled to make an Election or Vote, each Party has an Electing interest or a Voting interest equal to its Working Interest or its Participating Interest Share, as applicable.
-If a Party does not have a right to make an Election or Vote, each of the other Parties has an Electing interest or a Voting interest, as applicable, equal to its Working Interest or its Participating Interest Share, as applicable, divided by the total Working Interest or Participating Interest, as applicable, of those Parties who have a right to make an Election or Vote.
+If a Party does not have a right to make an Election or Vote, each of the other Parties has an Electing interest or a Voting interest, as applicable, equal to its Working Interest or its Participating Interest Share, as applicable, divided by the total Working Interest or Participating Interest Share, as applicable, of those Parties who have a right to make an Election or Vote.

 Voting and Election Procedures